Cyber Threat Hunting

 What is Cyber Threat Hunting?

-Threat hunting is the practice of systematically and proactively looking for malicious cyber activity inside of your organization’s network—it is a critical element in defending against cyber attacks, mitigating the impact of cyber incursions already inside your network, and establishing a complete approach to cyber resilience.
+Cyber threat hunting is the practice of systematically and proactively looking for malicious cyber activity inside your organization’s network – it is a critical element in defending against cyber attacks, mitigating the impact of cyber incursions already inside your network and establishing a complete approach to cyber resilience.

 Importantly, effective cyber threat hunting cannot be achieved solely by deploying software and hardware technologies to scan for malicious code.
-We know this because cyber threat actors regularly penetrate and lurk within corporate networks for prolonged periods of time—over 200 days on average—before being detected.
+We know this because cyber threat actors regularly penetrate and lurk within corporate networks for over 200 days on average before being detected.

 When Should You Conduct a Threat Hunt?